 One powerful way to encourage talent to stay with your organisation is to make sure they’re getting the sort of respect and appreciation they deserve.
 This means respecting their time and other commitments as well as being sure to communicate respectfully.
 Even the most conscious leaders can find this a little tricky, so brushing up on effective communication for leaders is always useful.

-Case Study: Atlas Hotels Reduced Employee Turnover by 17% with Mo
+Atlas Hotels Reduced Employee Turnover by 17%

-You may not have heard of Atlas Hotels, but you’ve probably stayed in one of their suites.
+You may not have heard of Atlas Hotels, but you’ve probably stayed in one of their hotels.
 They own fifty-eight hotels across the UK, including Holiday Inn Express, Holiday Inn and Hampton by Hilton brands.

 Atlas Hotels has been a Mo customer since 2018.
 They were dealing with high employee turnover later compounded by the pandemic.
 Their company culture was struggling with an influx of new managers and a dilution of their shared values.

-Our experts supported their HR leaders to foster connection and trust across their teams through recognition, building a sense of shared achievement across office staff, hotel managers and shift workers.
+Our experts supported their HR leaders to build connection and trust across their teams through recognition, building a sense of shared achievement across office staff, hotel managers and shift workers.
 It was important to their managers that their recognition strategy didn’t feel too “corporate”.
 Accessibility was key.
 That’s why our Mo app suited their needs perfectly.

 After introducing Mo to over nine hundred employees, Atlas Hotels registered a 17% reduction in attrition rates that they can directly trace to using our platform.
+Inspired by this story?
+It’s time to unlock the power of recognition in your company.

 Mo is the Answer to Reducing Employee Turnover